dev-clubbi/terraform-queue-dlq/README.md

 }
 ```

-The `topics[n].name` var can be an ARN string as well as a topic name string.
+- The `topics[n].name` var can be an ARN string as well as a topic name string.
+- The `filter_policy` will only work when the key-value pair is contained inside SQS message attributes.
+It will **NOT** work if the key-value is inside the message.